 To deliver incoming call notifications, the iOS SDK uses the Apple Push Notification service (APNs) and the Android SDK uses Google Firebase Cloud Messaging (FCM).
 To make debugging issues easier, we present errors related to push notifications in the call debug logs available on the Plivo console.

-Here are some common issues that can arise when using Push Notifications for incoming mobile SDK calls.
+Here are some common issues that can arise when using push notifications for incoming mobile SDK calls.

-Some notifications received, but not all:
+Some notifications are received, but not all

 Error: InvalidCredentials, Reason: Using a wrong or expired iOS/Android Push notification certificate.

 Using a wrong or expired iOS/Android certificate on the Plivo console

 An certificate cannot be used for sending push notifications after its expiration date has passed. iOS certificates can be inactive by revoking and invalidating them from Apple’s Developer Center.
 Android FCM API keys can be deleted from the Firebase console.